• Skip to main content

 Here are some tutorials for this method:

-The biggest drawback to this method is that the fabric can't be easily removed and washed if it gets dirty, so if you have kids or pets you might want to consider another option, or use a type of fabric that is easy to clean and stain resistant (such as waterproof outdoor fabric designed for patio cushions).
+The biggest drawback to this method is that the fabric can’t be easily removed and washed if it gets dirty.
+If you have kids or pets you might want to consider another option, or use a type of fabric that is easy to clean and stain resistant (such as waterproof outdoor fabric designed for patio cushions).

 This dining booth cushion reupholstery method involves stapling fabric to a plywood base.
 See the full tutorial here.